jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-dots of the dot plot or the color of the pictogram plot, all convey the uncertainty of our industry in their own special way.The slanted bar chart will be familiar to returning readers.
-The slant on the bar chart represents the uncertainty of that data point to a 95% confidence level (which is standard for statistical testing).In laymans terms, if the slanted areas of two (or more) bars overlap, you cant really say one is bigger than the other without angering the math gods.Much like the slanted bar chart, the spaghetti chart represents the same
+dots of the dot plot or the color of the pictogram plot, all convey the uncertainty of our industry in their own special way.
+The slanted bar chart will be familiar to returning readers.
+The slant on the bar chart represents the uncertainty of that data point to a 95% confidence level (which is standard for statistical testing).
+In laymans terms, if the slanted areas of two (or more) bars overlap, you cant really say one is bigger than the other without angering the math gods.
+Much like the slanted bar chart, the spaghetti chart represents the same
 concept: the possible values that exist within the confidence interval.
 However,